 The sooner you start applying these two eBay selling tips, the faster you’ll grow a successful business.

-When you just start selling, you count every penny and you get frustrated about the 2% of frustrating customers that can ruin your day.
-Yes – I know first hand how frustrating it can be when you bust your ass for a customer, carefully pack his order pay extra for expedited shipping just to make him happy, only to get a negative feedback and a furious message because the customer was not at home to collect the item (enjoying a vacation in some exotic resort) and only got it from the post 2 weeks later (after the birthday of his daughter has already passed).
+When you just start selling on eBay, you count every penny and you get frustrated about the 2% of customers that can ruin your day.
+Yes – I know first hand how frustrating it can be when you bust your ass for a customer, carefully pack his order pay extra for expedited shipping just to make him happy, only to get a negative feedback and a furious message because the customer was not at home to collect the item (enjoying a vacation in some exotic resort) and only got it from the post two weeks later (after the birthday of his daughter has already passed).

 Your first instinct is “What an A-hole!!”
 I will scream and kick and complain to eBay etc.